architecture/network

 TrainingSample

-A single supervised training sample used in evolution scoring.
+A single supervised training sample used in network evolution fitness scoring.

 TypedArray

-Union of slab typed array element container types.
+Union of slab typed array element container types supported by activation buffer allocation.

 TypedArrayConstructor

-Constructor type for typed arrays used in slabs.
+Constructor type for typed arrays used in activation slab allocation and dynamic buffer growth.

 WeightSamplingRangeContext